Losant/losant-docs/docs/dashboards/custom-chart.md

 ### Vega Configuration

 Once you have a dataset, you can write a custom vega configuration.
-We will provide a default configuration that includes the Vega-Lite schema and will be sized to the dashboard block size.
+We will provide a default configuration that includes the Vega-Lite schema and will be sized to the Dashboard Block size.
 The default configuration will not be valid as you will have to provide the data.

 ![Default Vega Configuration](/images/workflows/custom-chart-default-vega-configuration.png "Default Vega Configuration")